 Sometimes we think that the most expensive one out there is probably the best pick, but that’s not always true.
 That’s why checking out different brands and models may help pinpoint the ideal stove.

 Looking at your budget is a major consideration, of course.
-That’s since electric stoves are more expensive than gas cookers.
+That’s since electric stoves in Singapore are more expensive than gas cookers.

 Also, several good brands often drop their prices on old models at the end of the month, so keep an eye on some home appliances that you’d like to check out.

 The Best Electric Stoves in Singapore